-Many applicants encounter challenges as they prepare their applications.
+Many applicants have questions as they prepare their applications.
 In an effort to make the MBA admissions process as seamless as possible, a number of Frequently Asked Questions have been compiled at the links above.

 If you still have questions after browsing the most frequently asked questions, contact:

 What is the best way for me to find out more about the Smith School of Business?

 You've already begun the process by browsing the Smith School of Business' website.
 The best way to find out more about us is to connect with a professional admissions representative which can be done in any number of ways: 1) Look for our online "Live Counselor" throughout the admissions webpages to have your questions aswered in real time.
 2) Contact us to schedule a one-to-one consultation at a preferred campus, or via telephone or Skype.
 3) Attend one of our group Part-Time Information Sessions.
 4) Stop in at a local coffee house before your work day begins for one of our Info to Go Coffee Chats.
 In the fall and January, it is possible that an admissions representative will be attending an MBA forum or fairs in a city near you.
 Click here to find out about admissions events around the United States, Latin America, and Asia.

 Applicants must have completed the equivalent of a United States' bachelor's degree from an accredited college or university in order to be eligible for graduate study at the University of Maryland.
 The Smith MBA assumes no prior knowledge of or background in business.
 However, due to the quantitative rigors of our program, the Admissions Committee requires that admitted applicants demonstrate strong quantitative skills prior to matriculation.